-Strategy: 3.1.3 We will develop an integrated planning approach for our townships and villages, so that facilities are located in areas where they are most appropriate
+Strategy: 3.1.3 We will develop an integrated planning approach

 Consultation included:

 - Meetings with key community stakeholders managing infrastructure in Foster - A survey circulated to gain data for community owned and managed infrastructure.
 The survey questions were used to prompt discussion in meetings and individual interviews - A focus group meeting held with health and aged care service providers to discuss issues relating to the delivery of services in current infrastructure in Foster - A meeting arranged by the Foster community to bring key community groups and Council together to discuss future plans and proposals influencing community infrastructure in Foster - Discussion with representatives from Council Engineering and Assets, Operations, Sustainable Communities, Community Services, Economic Development and Tourism, Regulatory Services and Planning.